error418/gh-repos/README.md

 Following css classes are used:

+### repo-list

+Is the container class wrapping all repositories

 ### repo

-Is the container class wrapping the repositories
+Is the container class wrapping a repository

 ### repo-name